sdbtools/void-pi/README.md

     - MBR is currently unsupported.
     - IA32 (32-bit) is currently unsupported.
 - EFISTUB
-    - In case of UEFI the kernel and initramfs files are located in the EFI system partition (aka ESP).
+    - The kernel and initramfs files are located in the EFI system partition (aka ESP).
 - Multi-device support
     - Multi-device configurations are available with BTRFS and LVM.
+- Additional software
+    - [snooze](https://github.com/leahneukirchen/snooze) - run a command at a particular time.
+    - [btrbk](https://github.com/digint/btrbk) - Tool for creating snapshots and remote backups of btrfs subvolumes.
+    - [grub-btrfs](https://github.com/Antynea/grub-btrfs) - improves the grub bootloader by adding a btrfs snapshots sub-menu, allowing the user to boot into snapshots.

 ### Templates